 To understand the problem we have to dig into the storm restoration industry a little more.
 Much of the industry is comprised of companies with a simple business model, get as many sales in the shortest span of time possible.
 This means after a large hailstorm, your neighborhood will be inundated with roofing contractors, good and bad, canvassing for new business.

-What to Consider When Hiring A Roofing Contractor
+What to Consider When Hiring Roofing Contractors in Denver

-One of the most important things to consider and make sure your roofing contractor has an acceptable response to is; how transparent is your company?
-Many companies, no matter how good they are with a smaller amount of customers, can easily get overwhelmed with the amount of business a large storm brings.
+One of the most important things to consider and make sure your roofing contractor has an acceptable response to is this question: how transparent is your roofing company?
+Many roofing companies, no matter how good they are with a smaller amount of customers, can easily get overwhelmed by the amount of business a large storm brings.
 This could mean your project and the transparency throughout can be a low priority.

 There are some real concerns for a customer that contracts with a company that doesn’t value transparency:

-At Endeavor Exteriors, we have brought together a team of professionals to solve this problem.
+At Endeavor Exteriors, we have brought together a team of professional roofing contractors to solve this problem.
 Our team, backed by the way we utilize technology, and the quality control systems we have in place, makes transparency a natural thing for us.

 Written by: Chris Falasco, Founder, and CEO at Endeavor Exteriors Inc.